99061142/Pathfinding/README.md

 ## How to use it

-1. Add an start / end position to the board (click on an empty node on the board).
+1. Add an start / end position to the board (left click an element on the board).
-3. Choose an algorithm out of the algorithms options inside the navigation bar (click "Algorithms" to see all the options).
-5. Click on the run button to see how the algorithm find the fastest path from the start to end position (the board MUST have the start and end position).
+2. Choose an algorithm.
+3. Choose the sorting speed for the algorithm.
+4. Run the algorithm

 ## What can you do
-* Make walls on the board ((hover) left click).
+* Add walls
-* Make weights on the board ((hover) middle click).
+* Add weights
-* Clear node on the board (left click).
-* Create random walls on the board (click "layouts" on the board and then "random walls" (33% chance for a wall on each node)).
+* Create random boards

 ## Algorithms

-### Working

-* BFS
-* DFS

-### Working, but sometimes not correctly

-* Dijkstra (If the path has an shorter route, it sometimes doesn't pick that up and goes a longer route.
-(Ex: go through the weight node (50w) but doesn't go around it for 30w.))

-* A* (If the path has an shorter route, it sometimes doesn't pick that up and goes a longer route.
-(Ex: go through the weight node (50w) but doesn't go around it for 30w.))

-### Not working

-* None
+---

 ## Note

-* This website is in the starting phase, it does NOT work properly.
-Some things are not made and sometimes the website is not responding correctly.
+* This website is in the starting phase.
+It gets updated frequently.